-The board will direct the superintendent only through official decisions of the full board.
+The Board will direct the Superintendent only through official decisions of the full Board.

-- The board will make decisions by formal, recorded vote in order to avoid any confusion about whether direction has been given. - 2.
-The superintendent is neither obligated nor expected to follow the directions or instructions of individual board members, officers and committees unless the board has specifically delegated such exercise of authority.
+- 1. The Board will make decisions by formal, recorded vote in order to avoid any clarity about whether direction has been given. - 2.
+The Superintendent is neither obligated nor expected to follow the directions or instructions of individual Board members, officers and committees unless the Board has specifically delegated such exercise of authority.

-Should the superintendent determine that an information request received from an individual member or a committee:
+Should the Superintendent determine that an information request received from an individual member or a committee:

-- a) is not related to board or member responsibilities - b) requires a material amount of staff time, or - c) is unreasonable or of questionable value,

-The superintendent is expected to ask that the committee or the member refer such requests to the full board for authorization.
+- a) is not related to Board or member responsibilities, - b) requires a material amount of staff time, or - c) is unreasonable or of questionable value, the Superintendent is expected to ask that the committee or the member refer such requests to the full Board for authorization.
 Otherwise the request shall be fulfilled in a timely manner.

-Adopted: 06-04-07 revised 10-24-11
+Adopted: 06-04-07 Revised 10-24-11; Revised 8-25-14